 Try these practical tips to help you ease up on alcohol:

-- Swap catch-ups at the pub and social events where you know alcohol will be served for meeting friends for a non-alcoholic drink at a cafe, a movie, or even to kick a footy or throw a Frisbee in the park.
+- Swap catch-ups at the pub and social events where you know alcohol will be served for meeting friends for a non-alcoholic drink at a cafe, a movie, or even to kick a footy in the park.

 - Experiment with non-alcoholic drinks and mocktails at social events where alcohol is on offer.
 Sparkling soda water served in a wine glass with a slice of lime is a great way to join in the celebrations sans alcohol.